fmerg/pymerkle/README.md

 >>>
 ```

-More accurately, the JSON form of the proof has now been modified as follows:
+corresponding to the following JSON entity:

 ```
 {